kallaway/100-days-of-code/Ron-log.md

 ### R1D15
 Gone through 100devs live stream.
 Did my daily codewars wher ei had to find the average sum of all the arrays.
 And learned new methods for javascript including sort(),reverse(), splice(), and slice()
 ### R1D16
+Practice learning objects, and did daily code wars challenge.
+### R1D17
+Went through day 4 of the 30 days of javascript.
+Practice array materials!
+### R1D18
+Did daily coding challenge and reading from objects
+### R1D19
+Daily coding challenge while finishing up day 4 of javascript Array methods.
+Learned sort() reduce() filter() and forEach().
+### R1D10
+Went through office hours with leon and practice more objects!
+Learned a solution for palindrome where you split('').reverse().join() to check
+### R1D11
+Watched video on github tutorial.
+Learned the commands for git such as git push git add git . git pull and git commit
+### R1D12
+Daily codewars challenge and watch a video about object-oriented programming